 3. Ditch the booze

 Alcohol can have a sedative effect, which is why it’s a common sleep aid.
 A few drinks might put you to sleep, but as alcohol is broken down rapidly by our bodies, it can lead to a withdrawal effect later on in the night leading to restlessness and poor-quality sleep.
 That doesn’t mean you have to stop drinking altogether (although there are many benefits to cutting down or giving up alcohol).
-It just means that for the best night’s sleep, you need to stop drinking alcohol and eating a few hours before bedtime, as you need to be in the rest and digest state to get in that deep restorative zone.
+It just means that for the best night’s sleep, you should stop drinking alcohol and eating a few hours before bedtime.

 4. Dress for less stress